FEUP-ESOF-2020-21/open-cx-t6g3-its/README.md

 ## Requirements

-In this section, you we describe all kinds of requirements for our module: functional and non-functional requirements.
+In this section, we describe all kinds of requirements for our module: functional and non-functional requirements.

 ### Use case diagram